...

 It’s crucial to ensure the correct visa application charge is paid, as failure to do so can result in the inability to process your application.
 In such cases, you’ll be notified, and if necessary, your application will be returned.

-Applications for this visa are subject to capping and queueing, which can affect processing times.
+All applications for parent visas are subject to capping and queueing, which can affect processing times.
 For more details on processing times and the Parent visa queue, please refer to the relevant resources.

 You may also want to explore alternative visa options, including: